Meet our Principal Investigator

 Previous Lab Members

-Celeste Walton - Graduated with a M.S. in Neuroscience from GSU in 2025.
+Celeste Walton - Graduated with a M.S. in Neuroscience from GSU in Spring 2025.

-Alex Navas - Graduated with a B.S. in Psychology from GSU in 2025.
+Alex Navas - Graduated with a B.S. in Psychology from GSU in Spring 2025.